remix-run/remix-website/data/posts/fog-of-war.md

 However, Remix doesn't only want to to provide good performance for small-to-medium sized applications—we want _large_ and _extremely large_ applications to be fast by default too!
 Because we love dog-fooding React Router and Remix on the myriad of applications at Shopify, both internal and public-facing, we knew our current strategy was not cutting it for those larger applications.

 As we began rolling out Remix to https://www.shopify.com, we realized _just how big_ that site is.
 When you take into account all of the routes and their internationalized URLs (i.e., `/pricing`, `/en/pricing`, `/es/precios` and many more)–the app had over 1300 routes!
-And because Remix doesn't have a good solution for URL aliasing (yet!), many of the route entries were duplicates pointing to the same route module, and thus duplicating the module information (it's path, it's other module `imports`, etc.).
+And because Remix doesn't have a good solution for URL aliasing (yet!), many of the route entries were duplicates pointing to the same route module, and thus duplicating the module information (its path, its other module `imports`, etc.).
 This resulted in a manifest that was ~85Kb compressed, and ~10Mb uncompressed.
 On slower devices, this could have a noticeable impact on page load times for the device to decompress/parse/compile/execute the JS module.

 ## Fog of War

-At Remix, we're big fans of the Retro vibes of our younger years: from old school web development using HTML `<form>` elements and HTTP `POST` requests, to 90's music, to retro video games with [ever expanding maps][wikipedia-fog-of-war].
+At Remix, we're big fans of the Retro vibes of our younger years: from old school web development using HTML `<form>` elements and HTTP `POST` requests, to '90s music, to retro video games with [ever expanding maps][wikipedia-fog-of-war].
 These expanding game maps provided the inspiration for (at the very least) the name of our solution to this problem of ever-growing route manifests.

 A Remix route tree is not so different from a map in a video game.
 In a game, the map may be huge, but the player doesn't start with the ability to see the entire map.
 They start with only the initial portion of the map exposed.
 As they move around, more and more of the map loads in.